libesmtp/libESMTP/docs/critique.md

 type-safe.

 Ideally the callback mechanism should be redesigned to avoid this.
-The most obvious solution is tp provide a different callback for each event type while retaining the original API for backward compatibility.
+The most obvious solution is to provide a different callback for each event type while retaining the original API for backward compatibility.

 Callbacks other than the event callback do not suffer this issue.

 ### Message Callback

+I feel that I made my worst design decisions when implementing the message callback.

 Memory management in the message callback is poor.
-The first argument to the callback is a reference to a pointer which can be used to maintain state for the callback.
-However when libESMTP is finished reading the message if the pointer is not NULL, it is passed to 'free()'.
-This obliges the callback to use 'malloc()'.
-This is usually fine but the application must use the malloc that pairs with the free libESMTP is linked against; sometimes this can be problematic and usually only discovered when the application faults.
+The first argument to the callback is a pointer which can reference any arbitrary state the applicaton maintains while reading the message.
+However when libESMTP is finished reading the message if that pointer is not NULL it is passed to 'free()'.
+This obliges the callback to use 'malloc()' but what if the application wants to reference its own private structures?
+Furthermore the application must use the malloc that pairs with the free libESMTP is linked against; sometimes this can be problematic and usually only discovered when the application faults.

-Another problem is that the message callback must allocate any state it requires on first call so it must check for first call on every call.
+Another problem is that the message callback design means the callback must allocate any state it requires on first call and so must check for first call on every call.
 Although the overhead of doing this is small, it complicates the code and makes it harder to read, doubly so since this behaviour was never properly documented.
 This is a pity because libESMTP's internal logic knows both when it is about to use the callback for the first time and when it has finished reading the message.

+Worse still, one of the arguments in the message callback is set to NULL to signal that the input stream should be rewound to the beginning of input; once more this strange behaviour is undocumented.

 All of these objections could be improved by expanding the message callback into three *open*, *read* and *close* phases and eliminating the implicit free.